EvelynGriffith/201_final_website/writing/report.md

 ## Description of the challenges that you faced and how you resolved them

-We had several bug fixes that had to be made with the redirecting buttons on the webpage such as the back bottons and the view all buttons.
-We found out the reason they did not work was because  they were attached to dead links that we had forgoten to change.
-We were able to fix them by going file by file and finding where the old unused link was and changed it to our new page titles.
+We had several bug fixes that had to be made with the redirecting buttons on the webpage.
+These included mostly the `back` buttons and the `view all` buttons.
+The reason they did not work was because they were attached to dead links that we had forgotten to change.
+We were able to fix them by going file by file and finding where the old unused link was and changing it to our new page titles.

 Another big issue we ran into was with the name generator.
-Adding the Python code to the website was much more complicated than we anticipated and it took a lot of tutorials to be able to impliment fully.
+Adding the Python code to the website was much more complicated than we anticipated and within the time constraints that we had to get the assignment done, we decided that it would be best to provide a link to a google colab space where people could run the name generator.
+This was ultimately the best decision for the project because if we had decided to implement the entire AI directly onto the website, it would have taken around 40 minutes to run.
+The users will still be able to generate their names, and they will also be able to see how some of the code itself works.

 ## If worked in a team, description of the way in which you and your team members shared the project workload

 We split the workload in half when it came to customization and we made design choices as a team.
 All the photos and information on the club came directly from Pallas since she is the president.
 Pallas wrote all the details about the club to be put on the website.
-Evelyn worked a lot with making the different page structures work and adding the website's functionalites.
-Evelyn figured out how to get the website running online.
-Pallas made the AI that generated the names for the name generator page of the website.
-Both of us had to work together to figure out how to get the Python program onto the website without it breaking.
-Evelyn implimented the python program onto the website itself.
-Pallas also worked on testing the website, making the website diagram, and filling out the report.
-Pallas worked on de-bugging the website.
+Evelyn worked a lot with making the different page structures work and adding the website's functionalities.
+She also figured out how to get the website running online through the Netlify platform.

+Pallas made the AI that generated the names for the name_generator page of the website.
+Both of us had to work together to figure out how to make the name generator accessible to the public user, even though we opted to not put it directly onto our website, but rather use an outer source to implement the program.
+Pallas also worked on testing the website and making the website diagram.
+Pallas and Evelyn both worked on debugging the website and both were responsible for writing/editing the report.